chipsalliance/chisel/README.md

 # Chisel3
 Chisel3 is a new FIRRTL based chisel.
-It is currently in ALPHA VERSION, so many Chisel features may change in the coming months.
+It is currently in BETA VERSION, so some Chisel features may change in the coming months.

 Please visit the [Wiki](https://github.com/ucb-bar/chisel3/wiki) for a more detailed description.